irskep/irskep.github.com/content/pages/computer-words-announcement.md

 `@irskep` put on GitHub” to something you can actually use.

 But I’m not happy with the available tools.
-Open source documentation for young projects tends to fall into one of three modes if the have it at all:
+Open source documentation for young projects tends to fall into one of three modes if they have it at all:

 1. A GitHub wiki
 2. A directory of Markdown files